Accessible Voting at Home

 You can then access and mark your ballot using the link emailed to you.

 Prepare your ballot

 Once you have completed voting your ballot, print it, fold it, and insert it in the return envelope we sent you or you may use any envelope you have available.

 Sign your return envelope

 If you are using the envelope we sent you, sign the envelope in the signature box.
 It is located between the two holes in the envelope.

 If you are using your own envelope, sign your name and clearly print your name and address where you are registered to vote in Santa Cruz County on the outside of the envelope.
+If you cannot print your name and address, make sure your registration information is up to date.
+Click here to check your voter status.
 If you cannot sign your name, make a mark and have someone witness it.
 Your name must be clearly printed near the mark and the witness must sign his/her name as a witness.
 You must make a mark, having a power of attorney sign the envelope is not allowed.